Morocco: Migration and Transnational Identity

-The program travels to Amsterdam and Rotterdam to consider the increased migration and growing presence of Muslims in Europe, particularly in the context of the Netherlands.
-Students will typically have the chance to:
+During the program’s excursion to Amsterdam, students consider the growing presence of Moroccans in Europe, particularly in the Netherlands.
+Students typically have the chance to:

-- Have lectures on on the history of Moroccan migration to the Netherlands
+- hear lectures on the history of Moroccan migration to the Netherlands.

-Students will be immersed in many of the central debates surrounding the growing Muslim presence in Europe, including: the varied reactions of Dutch politics and the rise of anti-immigrant/Muslim parties; “success stories” of Muslim migrants and issues surrounding “integration”; ideological constructions of Muslim identity.
+Students are also immersed in many of the central debates surrounding the growing Muslim presence in Europe, including the varied reactions of Dutch politics and the rise of anti-immigrant/anti-Muslim parties, “success stories” of Muslim migrants and issues surrounding “integration,” and ideological constructions of Muslim identity.

-Fqih Ben Saleh is a small town in the Tadla-Azilal plains, whose recent socioeconomic growth has been largely determined by remittances from Moroccan immigrants.
-Students will visit the staff and volunteers of local migrant associations and discuss the dynamic relationship between development and migration.
-Students also will meet with local youth to compare their perspectives on migration, disenfranchisement, and perceptions of Europe and the U.S.
+Fqih Ben Saleh is a small town in Beni Mellal Province in the Tadla-Azilal plains, whose recent socioeconomic growth has been largely determined by remittances from Moroccan emigrants.
+Students meet with the staff and volunteers of local migrant associations and discuss the dynamic relationship between development and migration.
+Students also meet with local youth to compare their perspectives on migration and disenfranchisement and their perceptions of Europe and the US.

-In Beni Mellal, students will gain firsthand experience of the impact migration has had on a local economy and culture.
-They also will have a chance to engage in a roundtable discussion with people from the local communities on the issues of migration and development.
+This village stay gives students the opportunity to gain firsthand experience of the impact migration has had on a local economy and culture.
+They also have a chance to engage in a roundtable discussion with people from local communities on the issues of migration and development.

 Duration: 15 weeks

 Prerequisites: None; however, students with a background in French or Spanish will have opportunities for French/Spanish language practice while also learning Arabic.
 Read more...

 View Student Evaluations for this program: